tcottrell321/Data-Analytics-Portfolio/README.md

 The results were summarized into a final report with District Level Summary Tables, insights and conclusions found in the data.

 ## [Using AI to Help Direct Donations To Non-Profits](https://github.com/tcottrell321/AlphabetSoupChallenge)
-### In this application using TensorFlow and Scikit-Learn, a Machine Learning Model was trained using sucessful past investments in Non-Profit orgranizations in order to better predict where to make future donations.
+### In this application using TensorFlow and Scikit-Learn, machine learning was used to better predict where to make future donations.
 ![](/images/ai.jpg)

 ### Situation